The share of adults in a region diagnosed with high blood pressure.

 Hypertension is a serious public health concern.
 It increases risk for heart disease and stroke.
 People can sometimes make lifestyle changes to control their blood pressure, including a healthy diet, regular exercise, and quitting smoking.

 The percentage of residents with hypertension in Erie increased 4 percentage points between 2011 and 2017.
-Between 2011 and 2015, the state rate increased by 1 percentage point and the national rate stayed the same.
+Between 2011 and 2017, the state rate increased by 2 percentage points and the national rate increased 1 percentage point.

 Rates were not available for 2017 for the comparison counties, but Erie's rate was higher than the Broome County, NY rate (32%) in 2014.
 Stark County, OH had a rate of 35% in 2011.

 National data are from the Centers for Disease Control and Prevention; state- and county-level data are from state health departments.
 All Erie County data from after 2015 are from the Erie County Department of Health.
 The data come from a survey designed to collect scientific data on health risks and behaviors.

 Beginning in 2011, the Centers for Disease Control made two changes to the Behavioral Risk Factor Surveillance System on which this indicator is based.
 The survey now includes cell-phone users, and a new statistical method is used to weight responses.
 Therefore, data prior to 2011 is not displayed.

 |Broome County, NY||32%|

 |Stark County, OH||35%|

 |Arts, Entertainment and Recreation Employees||Increasing|

 |Population by Age||Not Applicable|